 I'm no stranger to vegan lasagna.
-I've even got a handful of recipes on this site, with various flavor variations and twists (check out my creamy mushroom lasagna, mushroom lentil lasagna, and lasagna primavera), but this one is by far my favorite — thanks to the killer marinara sauce, roasted veggies and vegan basil ricotta.
+I've even got a handful of lasagna recipes on this site, with various flavor variations and twists.
+Just check out my creamy vegan mushroom lasagna, vegan zucchini lasagna, vegan pumpkin lasagna, vegan lasagna roll-ups, and mushroom lentil lasagna.
+But sometimes you want a more traditional vegan lasagna, and that's what I'm sharing a recipe for today.
+And boy is it good, thanks to the killer marinara sauce, roasted veggies, and vegan basil ricotta!

 Jump to:

 - Dried lasagna noodles.
-Almost all dried pasta is vegan (yay!), but check the ingredients to be safe.
+Almost all dried pasta is vegan (yay!), but check the ingredients to be safe, and read my article on vegan pasta if you have any doubts or questions.

 - Olive oil.